NielsRogge/Description2Process/README.md

 ### Create description
 To start, first enter a textual description yourself:
 ```
-description = "First, the customer purchases a product.
-Then, the customer receives an invoice.
-Finally, the customer pays the bill."
+description = "First the secretary clarifies the shipment method.
+Whenever there's a requirement for large amounts, he selects one of three logistic companies.
+Whenever small amounts are required, a package label is written by the secretary.
+Subsequently the goods can be packaged by the warehousemen.
+If everything is ready, the packaged goods are prepared for being picked up by the logistic company."
 ```
 Alternatively, one can let our data generation algorithm create a random description based on the 120 scenarios mentioned in the paper:
 ```